 Adopting a dog from a shelter or rescue group is a great way to help a dog in need.
 Many homeless dogs end up euthanized while waiting for their forever homes that never come.
 You can make a difference in the life of one dog, and that dog will be your friend for life!

-Learn in advance what to expect from dog adoption so the process won't be too overwhelming.
+Do your research in advance what to expect from dog adoption so the process won't be too... overwhelming.
 When it's time to make a final decision, then sign the papers, you will be well-prepared.

 04 of 06

-Shelters and rescue groups usually have a selection of dogs in all sizes, ages, breeds and personalities.
-You might even be able to find a purebred dog if you want one.
-(If so, look for breed-specific rescue groups.)
+Shelters and rescue groups usually have a selection of dogs of all sizes, ages, breeds, and personalities.
+You might even be able to find a purebred dog if you want one (look for breed-specific rescue groups.)

 Most cities and towns have numerous dog shelters and rescue groups.
 Where to begin?
 If you know the kind of dog you want, it may be helpful to look on a website like Petfinder.com to help you narrow down the list to a few locations.Continue to 5 of 6 below.